Vaughn Grissom Player Props: Braves vs. Royals

 - The 7.6 strikeouts per nine innings compiled by the Royals pitching staff last season ranked 25th in the big leagues.

-- The Royals had the 27th-ranked team ERA across all league pitching staffs (4.72).
+- The Royals' 4.72 team ERA ranked 27th across all MLB pitching staffs.

-- Royals pitchers combined to give up 173 total home runs last year (1.1 per game).
-That ranked 17th in baseball.
+- Royals pitchers combined to surrender 173 total home runs at a clip of 1.1 per game (17th in baseball).

-- Bubic (0-1) takes the mound for the Royals to make his third start of the season.
+- Greinke (0-3 with a 3.31 ERA and 11 strikeouts in 16 1/3 innings pitched) gets the start for the Royals, his fourth of the season.

-- His most recent time out was on Sunday against the San Francisco Giants, when the lefty tossed six scoreless innings while allowing two hits.
+- In his most recent outing on Tuesday against the Texas Rangers, the righty tossed five innings, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.